 So why do we see these numbers change?

-While changing a given wall from exterior to common in a multifamily project removes the load for this wall, it also affects performance compliance results according to the Glazing section of Table R405.5.2(1) of the 2014 Florida Energy Code.
-Specifically, footnote "b" of the table reduces the reference house's glazing area based on common wall area.
+While changing a given wall from exterior to common in a multifamily project removes the load for this wall, it also affects performance compliance results according to the Glazing section of Table R405.5.2(1) of the Florida Energy Conservation Code.
+Specifically in the 2017 Code footnote "h", and in the 2014 Code footnote "b", of the table reduces the reference house's glazing area based on common wall area.
 This in turn reduces the reference house's loads, raising the e-Ratio for the proposed house.
 The logic behind this code adjustment is that a house with less exterior wall area will typically have less glass area.
 Note that a similar reference house adjustment was included in the 2010 code as well.
 The software calculation follows the energy code.
 To make a change to this phenomena requires a change in the Florida building code.

 The following results show two identical houses with one thing changed.
 In the first home on the left there are no neighbor walls out of five total walls.
 In the second home on the right there are two neighbor walls out of five.
 Otherwise they are geometrically identical.
 Notice how in the left home without neighbor walls the proposed heating and cooling loads are higher so the over all home is less efficient than the proposed one of the right with neighbor walls.
 However you can see that the standard reference is also high in this home.
 In the home with the neighbor walls the standard reference loads decreased significantly.
 Because the reference is now so much more efficient it drives the e-ratio up even though the proposed home is more efficient as well.